-- The very idea of the Dollhouse is terrifying, the technology exists that can wipe your mind away and turn you into a blank zombish slave never questioning ANYTHING, often being put in extremely dangerous situations that your imprint may or may not have prepared you for, you could easily die as a doll, which for some reason I find more creepy than dying know who you really are.
+- The very idea of the Dollhouse is terrifying, the technology exists that can wipe your mind away and turn you into a blank zombie-like slave never questioning anything, often being put in extremely dangerous situations that your imprint may or may not have prepared you for.
+You could easily die as a doll.

 - A flashback in Omega showed the start of Alpha's murderous rampage: him slashing at an active's face with pruning shears, him being pushed into the chair and twisting and crying out in pain as he is caught in the chairs "imprint field" (he's a lot further away from it than an active usually is, making you wonder how close you have to be to get caught in it), then he snarls at his handler "I understand hell now!" and crushes his eyeballs with his thumbs.
 Then an old man walks in, sees Alpha, screams, and everything goes black... all made worse because before all that Alpha was telling Echo she was special and literally "watching his step".

-- And the whole second season gets creepier and creepier as we see events leading closer and closer to the world of Epitaph One...
+- The whole second season gets creepier and creepier as we see events leading closer and closer to the world of Epitaph One.

 - Echo imprinted with the serial killer mind in "Belle Chose".
 Eliza Dushku sold the "psycho girl" persona like it was the most natural thing in the world.